REMINDER: We now use Cayuse as our protocol management software.

 Institutions that use animals for federally-funded laboratory research must appoint an Institutional Animal Care and Use Committee (IACUC) that reviews research protocols, conducts evaluations and inspects animal facilities biannually.
 The IACUC reports to the NIH Office of Laboratory Animal Welfare (OLAW) annually, and is issued an animal welfare assurance number authorizing the conduct of research that uses animals.
 The IACUC is required to report significant noncompliance with animal use protocols, as well as any actions taken to correct identified problems.

 For your reference, the Governing Principles for Animal Care and Use contains additional information.
-You can also refer to our FAQs, or call the Office of Research and Technology Transfer (ORTT) at 870-680-8568.
+You can also refer to our FAQs, or call Research and Technology Transfer (RTT) at 870-972-2694.